mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Corsair Base (C): Popularized by Vargr, corsair bases do not have the full range of facilities as naval bases but provide enough to refuel and maintain corsair ships.
 A corsair base is often the main staging point from which raids are conducted.

-Depot (D): Used by the Imperium’s sector fleets, a depot is a massive naval base, often consuming an entire star system.
-It can support a sizeable fraction of a sector fleet’s ships at once, offering building, repairing, rearming and experimental facilities.
+Depot (D): Used by the Imperium's sector fleets, a depot is a massive naval base, often consuming an entire star system.
+It can support a sizeable fraction of a sector fleet's ships at once, offering building, repairing, rearming and experimental facilities.
 As well as servicing ships, depots also have command and control facilities, academies and mothballed ships.

 Military Base (M): These are planetary facilities for the support, maintenance, repair and refit of ground vehicles and troops.